-- Ma Dolores Aguilar Works in a company that conducts health services research, sometimes financed by the Conesa pharmaceutical industry, thus indirectly is receiving or has received income from the industry under investigation. - Loreto Carmona Coordinates research studies (not on efficacy) and gives courses in which there is or has been partial or complete financing from laboratories related with rheumatoid arthritis treatment (Wyeth, Schering, Abbott, BMS, MSD, Pfizer, Novartis and Aventis).
+• Ma Dolores Aguilar Works in a company that conducts health services research, sometimes financed by the Conesa pharmaceutical industry, thus indirectly is receiving or has received income from the industry under investigation. • Loreto Carmona Coordinates research studies (not on efficacy) and gives courses in which there is or has been partial or complete financing from laboratories related with rheumatoid arthritis treatment (Wyeth, Schering, Abbott, BMS, MSD, Pfizer, Novartis and Aventis). • Pablo Lázaro de Works in a company that conducts health services research, sometimes financed by the Mercado pharmaceutical industry, thus indirectly is receiving or has received income from the industry under investigation. • Alejandro Balsa Has received a Fundación Española de Reumatología-Abbott research grant and has been a Criado speaker at events sponsored by Schering, Abbott, Wyeth, Roche, BMS and UCB-Pharma. • Alejandro Tejedor No conflicts of interest Varillas • Ángel Elena No conflicts of interest lbáñez • César Hernández No conflicts of interest García • Enrique Batlle Has received income from Sanofi-Aventis, Shering-Plough, Abbott and Wyeth for research Gualda studies, talks, courses and continuing medical education activities. • Receives income for research from Schering, Abbott and Roche, and for consulting activities González from Roche, BMS and UCB. • Fernando García No conflicts of interest Pérez • Juana de la Torre Has received economic compensation from Schering Plough, Abbott and Wyeth Laboratories for conducting research projects, talks, consulting, and continuing education activities.
+Does not possess any economic interests related with these laboratories. • No conflicts of interest Sánchez • José Luis Marenco Receives income for research from Schering, Abbott and Roche, and for consulting activities de la Fuente from Roche, BMS and UCB.

-- Pablo Lázaro de Works in a company that conducts health services research, sometimes financed by the Mercado pharmaceutical industry, thus indirectly is receiving or has received income from the industry under investigation. - Alejandro Balsa Has received a Fundación Española de Reumatología-Abbott research grant and has been a speaker Criado at events sponsored by Schering, Abbott, Wyeth, Roche, BMS and UCB-Pharma. - Alejandro Tejedor No conflicts of interest Varillas - Ángel Elena Ibáñez No conflicts of interest - César Hernández No conflicts of interest García - Enrique Batlle Has received income from Sanofi-Aventis, Shering-Plough, Abbott and Wyeth for research studies, Gualda talks, courses and continuing medical education activities. - Federico Díaz Receives income for research from Schering, Abbott and Roche, and for consulting activities from González Roche, BMS and UCB. - Fernando García No conflicts of interest Pérez - Juana de la Torre Has received economic compensation from Schering Plough, Abbott and Wyeth Laboratories for conducting research projects, talks, consulting, and continuing education activities.
-Does not possess any economic interests related with these laboratories. - José Luis Andréu No conflicts of interest Sánchez - José Luis Marenco Receives income for research from Schering, Abbott and Roche, and for consulting activities from de la Fuente Roche, BMS and UCB. - José M^a Salazar No conflicts of interest Vallinas - Ma Victoria Irigoyen No conflicts of interest Oyarzábal - Mariano Tomás No conflicts of interest Flórez García - Nuria Guañabens Has been consultant for Novartis Gay - Víctor Martínez Has received money for research from Schering-Plough and Wyeth-Pharma.
-Has given talks for Taboada Pharmacia-Pfizer, Schering-Plough, Lilly, Zambon, Wyeth-Pharma, Abbott, Almiral, Brystol-Myers Squibb, and Roche.
-Has organized and participated in Continuing Medical Education for Abbott and Brystol-Myers Squibb.
-Has performed consulting activities for UCB-Pharma.
-Has participated in clinical trials of Novartis, Schering-Plough, Wyeth-Pharma, Abbott, Brystol-Myers Squibb, Roche, Serono, and Amgem. - Ana Ortiz García No conflicts of interest - Antonio Fernández Has conducted conferences for Roche, Schering Plough, BMS, Abbott, Aventis and MSD.
-Has been Nebro consultant for Roche and Schering-Plough.
-Has received research grants from Roche and Schering-Plough.
-Has received educational material from Aventis, Pfizer and Novartis. - Betina Nishishinya Participated in a research project receiving money directly from Abbott. - Blanca Hernández Receives, through the Asociación Sanitaria Virgen Macarena, a salary as investigator from Wyeth funds.
-Is investigator in multiple controlled clinical trials for Roche, Novartis, BMS, and Wyeth.
-Teacher for the Continuing Medical Education program of BMS and Roche.
-Has participated as consultant with Shering, BMS, Wyeth, and Roche. - Cayetano Alegre de Has received aids for continuing education from the Wyeth, Abbott and Schering Laboratories, in Miguel amounts of less than €3,000.
+- José Ma Salazar No conflicts of interest Vallinas - Ma Victoria No conflicts of interest